George Creasy: Second World War

 Creasy served in the Second World War, initially as commanding officer of HMS Grenville, which was sunk off Kentish Knock in January 1940.
-He then transferred to the destroyer HMS Codrington, in which he led the rescue of Crown Princess Juliana of the Netherlands in May 1940 and then took part in the Dunkirk evacuation later that month.
+He then transferred to the destroyer HMS Codrington, in which he led the rescue of Juliana of the Netherlands in May 1940 and then took part in the Dunkirk evacuation later that month.
 He was awarded the Distinguished Service Order for his skill and initiative during these two operations on 11 July 1940.
 He became chief staff officer to the First Sea Lord in June 1940 and director of anti-submarine warfare in September 1940.
 He was appointed a Commander of the Dutch Order of Orange-Nassau (for rescuing the Crown Princess) on 12 May 1942, and became flag captain to the commander-in-chief of the Home Fleet in the battleship HMS Duke of York in September 1942.

 Creasy was also appointed to the Polish Order of Polonia Restituta, Third Class, on 22 December 1942 and a Commander of the Order of the British Empire on 1 January 1943.

 Promoted to rear admiral on 8 July 1943, Creasy went on to be chief staff officer to the naval commander-in-chief of the Allied Expeditionary Force in December 1943 and took part in the planning and execution of Operation Neptune, the naval operations for the Normandy landings in June 1944.
 Appointed a Companion of the Order of the Bath, for his role in the landings, on 25 July 1944, he became Flag Officer Submarines in October 1944 and, after a tour of the Far East, took responsibility for receiving surrendered enemy submarines into British ports at the end of the War.
 He was also appointed a Commander of the American Legion of Merit on 28 May 1946.